ASD-Blueprint/desktop.gov.au/blueprint/abac/intune-software-updates.md

 menu: abac
 ---

 The following lists the Windows 10 update ring profiles, and iOS update profiles deployed within the Agency tenant.
-Windows 10 update rings are utilised to maintain a patch level congruent to the standards determined in the Blueprint design documents.
+Windows 10 update rings are utilised to maintain a patch level congruent to the standards determined in the blueprint design documents.

 ## Semi Annual Channel Ring